ABOUT MILO STARR JOHNSON

 In 2007 she returned home to the Bay Area after over 2 decades in Los Angeles.
 She’d fallen in love with San Francisco guitarist Mark Zanandrea, a former high school sweetheart and longtime friend; she also needed to be closer to her aging parents.
 Discovering a music school right across the street from her home, she signed up for a theory class on whim.
 Milo got hooked after a few months of study.
 “I fell in love with the idea that I could convey emotions through music— not words, just music.“ After several years of immersion, taking classes at the San Francisco Community Music Center, private voice lessons with Raz Kennedy, singing in groups and at open mics, she commenced work on her debut album, The Perambulator, bringing all her knowledge of theater and film to the production.
 The album was co-produced with Zanandrea, who also played on it.

-The surreal, three-part poetic podcast has won a 2022 Gold Signal Award for Limited Series & Specials, Scripted (Fiction), a Silver Signal Award for Limited Series & Specials, Best Sound Design, a 2022 w3 Silver Award for Miniseries & Specials, Cause Awareness, and a w3 Silver Award for Original Music/Sound Design.
+The surreal, three-part poetic podcast won a 2022 Gold Signal Award for Limited Series & Specials, Scripted (Fiction), a Silver Signal Award for Limited Series & Specials, Best Sound Design, a 2022 w3 Silver Award for Miniseries & Specials, Cause Awareness, and a w3 Silver Award for Original Music/Sound Design.
+To help promote the podcast, she asked artist John Seabury to create 12 illustrations for a 2021 wall calendar, intending to feature them in the forthcoming book.